rage/java-programming/data/part-2/4-methods.md

 <!-- Java-lähdekoodin suoritusympäristö pitää kirjaa suoritettavasta metodista kutsupinossa. **Kutsupino** sisältää kehyksiä, joista jokainen sisältää tiedon kyseisen metodin sisäisistä muuttujista sekä niiden arvoista.
 Kun metodia kutsutaan, kutsupinoon luodaan uusi kehys, joka sisältää metodin sisältämät muuttujat.
 Kun metodin suoritus loppuu, metodiin liittyvä kehys poistetaan kutsupinosta, jolloin suoritusta jatketaan kutsupinon edeltävästä metodista. -->

 The environment that executes Java source code keeps track of the method being executed in the call stack. **The call stack** contains frames, each of which includes information about a specific method's internal variables and their values.
 When a method is called, a new frame containing its variables is created in the call stack.
-When the execution of a method ends, the frame relating tt method is removed from the call stack, which leads to execution resuming at the previous method of the stack.
+When the execution of a method ends, the frame relating to a method is removed from the call stack, which leads to execution resuming at the previous method of the stack.

 <!-- Alla olevan visualisaation oikealla laidalla näytetään kutsupinon toimintaa.
 Metodikutsun yhteydessä kutsupinoon luodaan uusi kehys, joka poistetaan metodikutsusta poistuttaessa. -->